Pukeko-Host/GSMS/README.md

 - File structure:
   - **Server files:** `/opt/pukeko/gsms/{game}/`
   Files like server.jar or TerrariaServer.bin.x86_64 would be stored here.
-As only one local copy of then is needed.
+As only one local copy of them is needed.
   - **World files:** `/opt/pukeko/gsms/{game}/{server_id}/`
   Files like terraria_world.wld would be stored here, other games might have clunkier versions with shortcuts or actual copies of the server binary/jar inside them though.
   - **World backups:** `/opt/pukeko/gsms/{game}/{server_id}/backups/`